syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/Overview.md

 ---
 layout: post
-title: About UWP Extensions control | Syncfusion
+title: About Syncfusion® UWP Extensions Control | Syncfusion®
-description: Learn here all about introduction of Syncfusion Essential Studio® UWP Extensions control, its elements and more.
+description: Learn about the introduction of Syncfusion® Essential Studio UWP Extensions control and more details.
 platform: uwp
-control: Syncfusion Extensions
+control: Syncfusion® Extensions
 documentation: ug
 ---

-# UWP Syncfusion® Extensions Overview
+# About Syncfusion® UWP Extensions Control

 The Syncfusion® UWP Visual Studio Extensions can be accessed through the Syncfusion® menu to create and configure the project with Syncfusion® references in Visual Studio.
 The Syncfusion® UWP Extensions supports Microsoft Visual Studio 2017, Visual Studio 2019, and Visual Studio 2022.